gabriel-ferreira-life/Sport_Analytics/README.md

 preference for sports as a career option and the growing demand for tracking and monitoring players’ live data are expected to drive market growth.
-The use of analytics in sporting events helps various stakeholders, including sportsperson, associations, and fans, to gain in-depth insights on live in-game activity and past game events."
+The use of analytics in sporting events helps various stakeholders, including sportsperson, associations, and fans, to gain in-depth insights on live in-game activity and past game events.
 ```